Wondering what to do in Big Sur? I’ve covered you. Here’s a complete guide to the best things to do in Big Sur in California.

 2. DISCOVER THE TRAILS OF GARRAPATA STATE PARK

-Garrapata State Park is well-known for the wonderful beachfront trails and stunning redwood hikes.
+Garrapata State Park is well-known for its wonderful beachfront trails and stunning redwood hikes.

 Where is Garrapata State Park?